About the programme

 Applications will be assessed and scored equally against five criteria.
 All applications must have an AI/ML use case to take part in the programme but we encourage applications that wish to integrate any other advanced digital technology.

-• The applicant has the necessary data at hand ready to be used and an implementation plan that requires immediate access to computation power.
+• The applicant should demonstrate that their company has the necessary data ready and has an implementation plan that requires immediate access to computational power.

-• The solution shows a responsible use and understanding of the impact of AI/ML technologies and the company demonstrates a strong commitment to ethical AI practices.
+• The applicant should exemplify a responsible use and understanding of the impact of their AI/ML solution and a strong commitment to ethical AI practices.

 • What information is asked for in the application form?